 How does a family of cheese makers from central Pennsylvania end up spending a week in Kenya, East Africa?
 Terry and her siblings spent their childhood in Tanzania, while our grandpa Kraybill managed a hospital.
-For his eightieth birthday, the Kraybill family decided to spend a week in neighboring Kenya, where Terry’s brother and his family works at a school.
+For his eightieth birthday, the Kraybill family decided to spend a week in neighboring Kenya, where Terry’s brother and his family lived and worked at a boarding school.
 Austin and Nika volunteered to stay and watch the cows, since they traveled to Iceland last February.

-After nearly thirty hours of travel and a seven-hour jet lag, we arrived in the capital, Nairobi.
+After nearly thirty hours of travel and a seven-hour jet lag, we arrived in the Kenyan capital, Nairobi.
 Our first outing was a visit to a Kenyan cheese company called Brown’s Cheese.
-We toured their cheese caves and watched them working five cheese vats at once.
-Their over one hundred employees seemed a lot larger scale than our family operation of six.
-However, this is the third generation of their operation while we ares still on our first.
+We toured their cheese caves and watched them working five cheese vats at once (unfortunately they did not allow pictures inside).
+Brown’s Cheese’s over one hundred employees seemed a lot larger scale than our family operation of six.
+However, this is the third generation of their operation while we are still on our first.
 We enjoyed a delicious lunch made from products grown or made on their property.

 Afterwards, we visited the milking parlor where it was milking time.
 Brown’s only has a herd of eight to ten cows, the rest of their milk is hauled in each morning in milk cans.
 Each milk can comes from a different local farm.